Castello di Petroia, Gubbio

 The town's Roman theater was built in the 1st century BC of square blocks made from local limestone.
 The theater is still used for lectures in the summer months.
 The Roman Mausoleum too is worth visiting, as is the large and imposing Palazzo dei Consoli, built in the 14th century and today home to a museum.
 Two other noteworthy landmarks in the town are its palace and Torre Gabrielle.

-Gubbio's cathedral was constructed in the 12th century and is most known for its rose window.
+Gubbio's cathedral, dedicated to Saint Marian and James Martyrs, was constructed in the 12th century and is most known for its rose window.
 At the sides of the window can be seen an ox, an angel, a lion and an eagle, which represent Saint Luke, Saint Matthew, Saint Mark and Saint John.
 The interior of the cathedral has a single nave and the altar features a precious wooden Christ.

 The Palazzo Ducale was built for Federico da Montefeltro in the year 1470 by either Francesco di Giorgio Martini or Luciano Laurana.
 The palace is famous for its inner court.
-Most of the houses in the town are from the 14th and the 15th centuries and were originally the houses of wealthy merchants.
+Most of the houses in the town are from the 14th and the 15th centuries a

 If you are visiting Gubbio on May 15th you will be able to experience its annual palio, known as the Corsa dei Ceri.
 During the race three teams--devoted to Saint Antoino, Saint Giorgio and Saint Ubaldo--run through the town dressed in the colors black, blue and yellow.
 There are large crowds of visitors and locals who gather to cheer on their favorite teams.
 The race starts from the main square of Palazzo dei Consoli and finishes at the Basilica of Saint Ubaldo.
 Every team has to carry a large statue of the saint that they represent, which are mounted on an octagonal wooden prism similar to an hour glass.
 The entire structure weighs around 280 kilos.